apache/pulsar/site2/docs/functions-worker.md

   - role3
 ```

-##### BookKeeper Authentication
+#### BookKeeper Authentication

-If authentication is enabled on the BookKeeper cluster, you should also configure the BookKeeper authentication settings.
+If authentication is enabled on the BookKeeper cluster, you should configure the BookKeeper authentication settings as follows:
-They are:

-- `bookkeeperClientAuthenticationPlugin`: the BookKeeper client authentication plugin name.
+- `bookkeeperClientAuthenticationPlugin`: the plugin name of BookKeeper client authentication.
-- `bookkeeperClientAuthenticationParametersName`: the BookKeeper client authentication plugin parameters name.
+- `bookkeeperClientAuthenticationParametersName`: the plugin parameters name of BookKeeper client authentication.
-- `bookkeeperClientAuthenticationParameters`: the BookKeeper client authentication plugin parameters.
+- `bookkeeperClientAuthenticationParameters`: the plugin parameters of BookKeeper client authentication.

-#### Start Functions-Worker
+### Start Functions-worker

-Once you have finished configuring the `functions_worker.yml` configuration file, you can use following
-command to start a `functions-worker`:
+Once you have finished configuring the `functions_worker.yml` configuration file, you can use the following command to start a `functions-worker`:

 ```bash
 bin/pulsar functions-worker
 ```

-#### Configure Proxies for Functions-Workers
+### Configure Proxies for Functions-workers

-When you are running `functions-worker` in a separated cluster, the admin rest endpoints are now
-split into two clusters. `functions`, `function-worker`, `source` and `sink` endpoints are now served
+When you are running `functions-worker` in a separate cluster, the admin rest endpoints are split into two clusters. `functions`, `function-worker`, `source` and `sink` endpoints are now served
 by the `functions-worker` cluster, while all the other remaining endpoints are served by the broker cluster.
-Hence you need to configure your `pulsar-admin` to use the right service url accordingly.
+Hence you need to configure your `pulsar-admin` to use the right service URL accordingly.

-In order to address this inconvenience, you can choose to start a proxy cluster for routing the admin rest
+In order to address this inconvenience, you can start a proxy cluster for routing the admin rest requests accordingly.
-requests accordingly.
 Hence you will have one central entry point for your admin service.

-If you already have a proxy cluster, continue the reading.
-If you haven't setup a proxy
-cluster before, you can follow the [instructions](http://pulsar.apache.org/docs/en/administration-proxy/) to
+If you already have a proxy cluster, continue reading.
+If you haven't setup a proxy cluster before, you can follow the [instructions](http://pulsar.apache.org/docs/en/administration-proxy/) to
 start proxies.

 ![assets/functions-worker-separated.png](assets/functions-worker-separated-proxy.png)

-To enable routing functions related admin requests to `functions-worker` in a proxy, you can edit `proxy.conf` to modify
+To enable routing functions related admin requests to `functions-worker` in a proxy, you can edit the `proxy.conf` file to modify the following settings:
-following settings:

 ```conf
 functionWorkerWebServiceURL=<pulsar-functions-worker-web-service-url>
 functionWorkerWebServiceURLTLS=<pulsar-functions-worker-web-service-url>
 ```

-### Run-with-Broker vs Run-separately
+## Compare the Run-with-Broker and Run-separately modes

-As described above, it is much convenient to run functions-workers along with brokers.
-However running functions-workers
-in a separated cluster provides better resource isolation for running functions in `Process` or `Thread` mode.
+As described above, you can run Function-worker with brokers, or run it separately.
+And it is more convenient to run functions-workers along with brokers.
+However, running functions-workers in a separate cluster provides better resource isolation for running functions in `Process` or `Thread` mode.

-The recommendation is listed as below:
+Use which mode for your cases, refer to the following guidelines to determine.

+Use the `Run-with-Broker` mode in the following cases:
-- `Run-with-Broker`: Choose this mode when a) if you don't care about resource isolation when running functions in
+- a) if resource isolation is not required when running functions in `Process` or `Thread` mode;
-  `Process` or `Thread` mode; or b) if you configure the functions-worker to run functions on Kubernetes (where the
-  resource isolation problem is addressed by Kubernetes).
+- b) if you configure the functions-worker to run functions on Kubernetes (where the resource isolation problem is addressed by Kubernetes).

+Use the `Run-separately` mode in the following cases:
-- `Run-separatedly`: Choose this mode when a) you don't have a kubernetes cluster; and b) if you want to separate
+-  a) you don't have a Kubernetes cluster;
-  running functions from brokers.
+-  b) if you want to run functions and brokers separately.

 ## Troubleshooting

-### Namespace missing local cluster name in clusters list
+**Error message: Namespace missing local cluster name in clusters list**

 ```
 Failed to get partitioned topic metadata: org.apache.pulsar.client.api.PulsarClientException$BrokerMetadataException: Namespace missing local cluster name in clusters list: local_cluster=xyz ns=public/functions clusters=[standalone]
 ```

-The error message is seen when either a) a broker is started with `functionsWorkerEnabled=true`
+The error message prompts when either of the cases occurs:
-but the `pulsarFunctionsCluster` is not set to the correct cluster in `conf/functions_worker.yaml`;
+- a) a broker is started with `functionsWorkerEnabled=true`, but the `pulsarFunctionsCluster` is not set to the correct cluster in the `conf/functions_worker.yaml` file;
-or b) setting up a geo-replicated Pulsar cluster with `functionsWorkerEnabled=true`, the brokers in one cluster run well but not the brokers in the other cluster.
+- b) setting up a geo-replicated Pulsar cluster with `functionsWorkerEnabled=true`, while brokers in one cluster run well, brokers in the other cluster do not work well.

+**Workaround**

 If any of these cases happens, follow the instructions below to fix the problem: